 Analysis of the funding challenges and opportunities for Aboriginal business.
 Introduction to numeracy skills applied to the topics of money management and budgeting.
-Prerequisite: ABEN 100 or consent of the Program Chair

 Small Business Accounting & Bookkeeping

 Development of numeracy through an introduction to accounting and related standard software packages.
 Set up of a small business accounting system.
 Development of skills organizing and maintaining information and data.